Why Traveling Solo to Walt Disney World is the Best

 Megan Valentine (@bakingegyptologist on Instagram)

 My name is Megan Valentine.
 I'm a travel junkie, a lifelong Disney fan, and a museum curator & registrar.
 My granddad was born in 1928, just like Mickey Mouse, so he has worked to instill a love of all things Disney in his kids and grandkids.
 He and my grandmother took me to Walt Disney World for the first time when I was four years old, and I have been addicted ever since.
 I have now been to WDW seven times and can't get enough!
 I am the planner for all of my family's Disney trips and consultant for any friends with questions since I am always reading about Disney, listening to podcasts, or watching the movies.
 In addition to my Disney travels, I love to explore a variety of destinations with an ever-growing list of places to visit.
-As a museum professional and art historian, I often seek out fascinating new museum exhibit I when can, particularly if it has anything to do with my other major obsession, Egypt!
+As a museum professional and art historian, I often seek out fascinating new museum exhibits when I can, particularly if it has anything to do with my other major obsession, Egypt!